 Under the terms of the agreements between the Company and some of its clearing organizations and brokers, balances owed to these counterparties are collateralized by certain of the Company's cash balances that could be used to offset losses incurred by the clearing organizations and brokers on behalf of the Company's activities, if such losses were to occur.
-Deposits with clearing organizations and brokers are held in cash, or cash equivalents such as money market funds.
+Deposits with clearing organizations and brokers are held in cash.